b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 4 (Digital Forensic Tools).md

 * Making a copy of the original drive
 * 2 types of data-copying methods used in software acquisitions, Physical copying of entire drive, and Logical copying of disk partition
 * Formats for disk acquisitions vary from raw data to vendor-specific proprietary
+* Creating smaller <b>segmented files</b> is a typical feature in vendor acquisition tools - segmented files are smaller and therefore can be be stored in smaller media
+* Remote acquisition of files is common in larger organisations, popular tools such as AccessData and EnCase can do remote acquisitions of forensics drive images on a network

 <br>